MuhiaKevin/gohn/README.md

 #  GoHN

-This is a very simple hackernews client in Golang
+This is a very simple hackernews client in Go

 ![alt test](gohndemo.gif)